boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/chart-mogul.md

 The NEW DATA SOURCE setup screen appears when you click the ChartMogul data source.
 To build a ChartMogul data source, follow the instructions below.

 1. Enter the name and description (optional) for the data source.
-2. Enter an API in the URL text box which must be a valid REST API.
-Refer to the [Chart Mogul API documentation](https://dev.chartmogul.com/reference).
+2. Enter an API URL in the URL text box, which must be a valid REST API.
+Refer to the [Chart Mogul API documentation](https://dev.chartmogul.com/reference) for more details.

     Example: `https://api.chartmogul.com/v1/metrics/arr?start-date=<:enter_start_date>&end-date=<:enter_end_date>`

-3. Select **GET** method for the REST API in **Method** combo box.
+3. Select **GET** method for the REST API in the **Method** combo box.
-4. Choose a time interval for **Refresh Settings** using the combo box, to trigger the Rest API request periodically to keep the data in sync with our dashboard.
+4. Choose a time interval for **Refresh Settings** using the combo box to trigger the REST API request periodically to keep the data in sync with our dashboard.
 5. Enter a valid **API Key** to access the endpoint in your account.
-To obtain an API key in ChartMogul, Refer to more details on<a href ="#GenerateAPIKey"> Generate ChartMogul API Key</a>
+To obtain an API key in ChartMogul, refer to more details on how to <a href ="#GenerateAPIKey"> Generate ChartMogul API Key</a>

    ![Data source preview](/static/assets/working-with-datasource/data-connectors/images/chartmogul/ChartMogul_view.png)

-Edit the connection information set using the [Edit Connection](/working-with-data-sources/editing-a-data-connection/) option.
+To edit the connection information set, use the [Edit Connection](/working-with-data-sources/editing-a-data-connection/) option.

 <p id="GenerateAPIKey"></a>

 #### How to get APIKEY from ChartMogul

-1. Log in to your ChartMogul account [chartmogul.com](https://app.chartmogul.com/users/sign_in).
+1. Log in to your ChartMogul account on [chartmogul.com](https://app.chartmogul.com/users/sign_in).

    ![login chartmogul](/static/assets/working-with-datasource/data-connectors/images/chartmogul/login.png)

-2. Navigating to **Profile to View Profile.**
+2. Navigate to **Profile to View Profile**.

    ![Choose profile](/static/assets/working-with-datasource/data-connectors/images/chartmogul/profile.png)